syahzul/valet-linux/readme.md

 ## F.A.Q.

 **Having problems with .dev domains not pointing to 127.0.0.1?**
-Try this: thants to @adriaanzon for the guide
+Try this: Thanks to @adriaanzon for the guide
 Comment out this line in `/etc/NetworkManager/NetworkManager.conf`:

 ```